odys-z/hello/docsphinx/acadynamo/wordpress/wp-startup.rst

 The next step is to consider hosting your website on a public accessible server.
-Before doing this, you already got advantage that your website image can be moved anywhere in hole image of Docker.
+Before doing this, you already got advantage that your website image can be moved anywhere in a hole image of Docker.
 And many cloud service support Docker.

-Before moving your website from server to server, you'd better host your image at Docker Hub.

 The first thing you might want to change is the site's favicon.
 You can follow this `blog <https://yoast.com/how-to-change-your-favicon-in-wordpress-a-step-by-step-guide/>`_